 With Fiddler Jam, we are looking to help optimize every step of the process: removing friction and improving communication from end users ➡️ support teams ➡️ development teams.

-If you'd like to learn more, head on over to the Fiddler Jam website, sign up for the pilot program, and experience for yourself (relatively) stress-free support tickets 😌.
+If you'd like to learn more, download a free 14-day trial of Fiddler Jam.
+This way you can experience for yourself (relatively) stress-free support tickets 😌.